oliverimc/Massively-parallel-boid-simulation/README.md

  For multiple nodes data outputted acorss many files, datajoiner.py can be used to turn into one file.

  Simulation viusalised using custom unity project, not uploaded here.

- Also includes simplified CUDA version for GPU execution.

 ## Example Output